Jaip-Coding/Imperator/README.md

 M 1+1 P
 ]
 ```
-This will output "2" for four times.
+This will output "2" for five times.

 **Example 2:**
 ```